Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_05.md

 {{> DiffBox tutorialName="meteor-angular1-socially" step="5.7"}}

-And we will also need to crete the view for this component:
+And we will also need to create the view for this component:

 {{> DiffBox tutorialName="meteor-angular1-socially" step="5.8"}}